vladotesanovic/ngSemantic/README.md

 ## Support / Donations

-You can support this project by donating on PayPal.
-If you have special needs or feature request, mail me.
+If you’d like to support me developing this project you’re able to do so by donating on PayPal or if you have any special needs/ feature requests don’t hesitate to send me an email.

 [![Support via PayPal](https://cdn.rawgit.com/twolfson/paypal-github-button/1.0.0/dist/button.svg)](https://www.paypal.me/ngsemantic)